 There were arrangements in place for prevention and control of infection.
-However, it was noted that there was some worn surfaces on floors, walls and woodwork in areas and surface of individual pieces of furniture were slightly worn in areas.
+However, it was noted in one of the houses that the use of colour coded cleaning equipment in line with the providers policy and procedure, were not being appropriately used.
+This meant that the risk of cross contamination was not being controlled in this house.
+Colour coded cleaning equipment was available for use in the other house.
+In addition, there were some worn surfaces on walls and woodwork in areas and surfaces of individual pieces of furniture were slightly worn in areas, e.g. sofa in visitors room in one of the houses and kitchen presses.
 This meant that these areas were more difficult to effectively clean from an infection control perspective.